APN-Pucky/gentoo-prefix-tester/README.md

 Test gentoo-prefix on different operating systems using vagrant in GitHub Actions CI.

+Most of the failure are due to the 6h CI limit.

 |  Gentoo | Debian  | Ubuntu  | CentOS  | Fedora  | MacOS | Windows |